PatchaIT/TheRenewTTS/ReadMe.txt

 ### Warning Notes

 Note:
  If you're migrating from old TheNewTTS script, let's know that while most settings are the same, still settings files are no more compatible, because all variable names are changed.
  So it's better you note your current settings and then report them on the brand new TheRenewTTS script configuration GUI.
  Don't try to use same files from old TheNewTTS script!

+Note:
+ If you're updating from a previous TheReNewTTS script version, you may have to delete old "lib" subdirectory before update, because all releases use new lib versions.

 Note for Save Settings:
  Sometimes Streamlabs Chatbot doesn't trigger ReloadSettings method on new